-KCLU's coverage area includes a large Latinx population and the station continues to serve minority audiences with comprehensive feature stories on immigration, housing for low-income and homeless populations, health care for the elderly and low-income residents, and education.
+KCLU's coverage area includes a large Latinx population and the station continues to serve minority audiences with comprehensive feature stories on immigration, housing for low-income and homeless populations, health care for elderly and low-income residents, and education.

-We are committed to continuing this type of coverage during fiscal year 2023 on-air and on our podcast that tackles local news in a longform, in depth format.
-Season two topics included a new museum showcasing the history of the Santa Ynez Band of Chumash Indians, the lives of people living undocumented in California for decades, and much more.
+We are committed to continuing this type of coverage during fiscal year 2024 on-air and on our podcast that tackles local news in a long form, in depth format.
+Next season explores health for economically deprived women, and juvenile detention laws in California disproportionately affecting poor minority youth.